 11. DRIVERS BRIEFING:

-13. TYRE RULE & INSTRUCTION:
+12. TYRE RULE AND INSTRUCTION:

-For this purpose, a specific tyre control scrutineer will be on hand in the tented pit complex for official marking of tyres preceding the qualifying runs.
+12.3 Competitors competing in classes A1, A2, A3, A4, A5, A6, A7, and A8 are to select and nominate a minimum of 4 tyres for official marking PRIOR to the start of the qualifying rounds.
+For this purpose, a specific Technical Consultant / tyre control scrutineer will be on hand in the tented pit complex for official marking of tyres preceding the qualifying runs.
 The onus lies solely with the competitor to ensure that official marking of their nominated tyres is made prior to the qualifying rounds.
 From qualifying round 1 onwards, all times posted made on tyres without the official markings will be discarded.

 Competitors needing further tyres are to approach the tyre control scrutineer for the marking thereof.